x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/mail-flow-rules/manage-mail-flow-rules.md

 - From the EAC, view the list of rules in the **Rules** list and check the status of the check box in the **ON** column.

-- From the Exchange Management Shell, run the following command which will return a list of all rules in your organization along with their status:
+- From Exchange Online PowerShell, run the following command which will return a list of all rules in your organization along with their status:

   ```
   Get-TransportRule | Format-Table Name,State